S73f4n/NanoSpector/README.md

 # NanoSpector

-Welcome to NanoSpector a small program that allows you to quickly view images and spectra saved by [SPECS Nanonis software](https://www.specs-group.com/nanonis/).
+Welcome to NanoSpector a small program that allows you to quickly view images and spectra saved by [SPECS Nanonis software](https://www.specs-group.com/nanonis/) or [Createc STM/AFM software](https://www.createc.de/index.php?index=1&menuid=30&lng=de&id=86).
 NanoSpector works best if you save your files in one directory, that you can select to browse all viewable files.

 ## Screenshots